Yana-jev/project_it/README.md

-# Do Alella Events & Online Store
+# # Ideal Wine from DO Alella & Online Store

-This is a web application built with Angular that showcases Do Alella's events and includes an online store.
-The application is designed to provide users with the latest information about Do Alella's events while offering a seamless shopping experience for related products.
+If you don’t know how to choose the perfect wine and usually go for the one with the most beautiful label, this app is for you!
+It features a fun quiz to help you select the ideal wine from DO Alella.
+Additionally, the project integrates an online store, information about events taking place at the wineries, and details about one of the most picturesque DOs in Catalonia.

 ---